whooohq/whq-wordpress-starter-elementor/plugins/updraftplus/readme.txt

 * TWEAK: Prevent PHP notice if another plugin cancels a cron event
 * TWEAK: Tweak semaphore handling and enhance logging

-Older changes are found <a href="https://plugins.svn.wordpress.org/updraftplus/trunk/changelog.txt">in the changelog.txt file in the plugin directory.</a>
+Older changes are found <a href="https://plugins.svn.wordpress.org/updraftplus/trunk/changelog-old.txt">in the changelog-old.txt file in the plugin directory.</a>

 == Screenshots ==